jstoebel/eds_dashboard/app/views/helps/_creating_a_Professional_Growth_Plan.html.md

 &nbsp;

-You will be presented with a list of avaiable Students and Advisees.
+You will be presented with a list of available Students and Advisees.
 Clicking the blue Actions button on the righthand side of your student will bring up a dropdown menu with options you can use to access student information.

 ![Students](/help_images/students.JPG)